adrahon/vagrant-kvm/README.md

 ## Known issues

+### Ubuntu
-* Some versions of Ubuntu kernel has a bug that will cause vagrant-kvm to fail with a permission error on `vagrant up`.
+Some versions of Ubuntu kernel has a bug that will cause vagrant-kvm to fail with a permission error on `vagrant up`.
 It is a kernel bug with the AppArmor security framework.
 As a workaround, please run following command to disable access control for libvirt helper.

 ```bash
 sudo aa-complain /usr/lib/libvirt/virt-aa-helper
 ```

+### Fedora and Arch
-* With Fedora and Arch, default home directory permissions are set to `drwx------`.
+With Fedora and Arch, default home directory permissions are set to `drwx------`.
 Qemu/kvm runs as 'qemu' user by default and cannot access your home directory.

 To avoid this, please check and change your home directory and child directories permission to permit qemu user access to `~/.vagrant.d/tmp/storage-pool/`

 ```bash
 $ chmod go+x /home/<your account>